Barking Abbey: After the Norman Conquest

 In 1381 Elizabeth Chaucer became a nun at the abbey.
 Elizabeth was the daughter of the poet Geoffrey Chaucer and Philippa De Roet.
 When Elizabeth joined the abbey John of Gaunt, a royal prince, paid £51 8s 2d "for expenses and gifts" for the occasion.
 Geoffrey Chaucer was in the service of the king's court and John of Gaunt much of his life.
 Katherine Swynford, who eventually became the wife of John of Gaunt, was Philippa Chaucer's sister.
 Elizabeth Chaucer's brother, Thomas Chaucer, served in John of Gaunt's home at an early age and rose through the ranks to become very successful.
 Thomas's daughter would go on to become Duchess of Suffolk.

 In 1404, Barking Abbey is recorded as having a librarian, one of just three insular abbeys to do so.
-Several fifteenth-century manuscripts used at Barking Abbey survive to the present, including a hymnal and Ordinale and Customary.
+Several 15th-century manuscripts used at Barking Abbey survive, including a hymnal and Ordinale and Customary.
 The latter includes a calendar, instructions on how to perform certain rites, and commemorations of Barking's three saintly abbesses (Ethelburga, Hildelith, and Wulfhilda).

 During Katherine de la Pole's time as abbess, the young Edmund and Jasper Tudor were sent to be brought up in the abbess's custody by King Henry VI's council.
 The boys were Henry VI's half brothers: the children of Owen Tudor and Catherine of Valois; herself the widow of King Henry V and Henry VI's mother.
 The Tudors were raised and educated at Barking under the care of Abbess Katherine.
 An allowance of £52 12s was paid for their maintenance.
 Edmund went on to father King Henry VII, who seized the throne at the Battle of Bosworth in 1485.

 The abbey's water supply was ransomed by John Rigby of Cranbrook Manor in 1462.
 The water conduit to the abbey had broken and John Rigby had it repaired.
 He then decided that the abbey should pay an annual fee for its water supply.
 Katherine de la Pole was annoyed at this and instigated work to find an alternative and independent supply from their own spring.

 The Valor Ecclesiasticus of 1535 records the abbey's gross income as £1,084 6s 2¼d, which made it the third wealthiest nunnery in England; behind Sion Abbey and Shaftesbury Abbey.

 One of the abbey's seals, which was used during the 13th century until its dissolution in 1539, elevates their patron saints as many conventual seals did at the time.
-The Virgin Mary holding the infant Christ, St. Paul, and St. Peter are depicted, as are its three abbess-saints, Æthelburh of Barking, Hildelith, and Wulfhilda of Barking.
+The Virgin Mary holding the infant Christ, St Paul, and St Peter are depicted, as are its three abbess-saints, Æthelburh of Barking, Hildelith, and Wulfhilda of Barking.